ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 ```

 User KYC events indicate the status of user's KYC entry in the system at a given point in time.
-User KYC events include Add/Update KYC, Update Ethereum Address, KYC entry re-opened and status of KYC entry has changed.
+User KYC events include Add/Update KYC, Update Ethereum Address, KYC entry re-opened and events status of KYC entry changes.

 | Event Name | Type | Description |